aptech/docs/docs/CR-sorthcsorthcc.rst

     :param x: data
     :type x: NxK matrix or string array

-    :param c: specifying one column of x to sort on
+    :param c: specifies one column of x to sort on
     :type c: scalar

     :return y: equal to *x* and sorted on the column *c*.